 There are several attempts to support the process of efficiently generating animations.
-Obviously, classical animation tools like Maya(R)[2] or Blender [3] are build to create single expressive animations with a high effort by highly specialized experts.
+Obviously, classical animation tools like Maya(R) [Aut09] are build to create single expressive animations with a high effort by highly specialized experts.
 Those tools are not targeted at mass production as well as inexperienced users like surgeons.
-Wohlfart and Hauser [17] presented a system to generate animations of medical volume visualizations.
+Wohlfart and Hauser [WH07] presented a system to generate animations of medical volume visualizations.
 Their system enables an author to create a story as a sequence of single visualizations.
-They propagate that the user gets a better insight into the presented data, if he has the ability of interactive excursions.
+They argue that the user gets a better insight into the presented data, if he has the ability of interactive excursions.
 Animations can be paused for an individual exploration and resumed afterwards.
 The author creates the different states of an animation as nodes that can be rearranged and edited manually.
 Nevertheless, it is still a tedious process to create animations.
-Furthermore, the audience of such animations is not clear, but for clinical routine and surgical planning the proposed authoring process of [17] is not viable.
-An approach where existing animations are combined and applied to new scenes was presented by Wang et al. [16].
+However, for clinical routine and surgical planning the proposed authoring process of [WH07] is not viable.
+An approach where existing animations are combined and applied to new scenes was presented by Wang et al. [WL08].
 They extract single parts from different surface animations and try to find compatible sets of triangles in a new scene where the surface mesh animations can be applied automatically.

-In Mühler et al. [11] scripts are used to describe the behavior of an animation for medical intervention planning.
-They used abstract descriptions for structures and parameters that enable a reuse of scripts for similar datasets.
+Wu and Qu [WQ07] enabled an user to define animations of direct volume renderings.
+After the user generates different keyframes defining their transfer functions.
+These keyframes are combined into one animation using advanced blending, that preserves the features of each keyframe.
+The user can combine several keyframes as context information into one keyframe and can define keyframes as focus frames, thus the camera can be zoomed into them for a longer time than the context frames.
+For the automatic generation of videos for the analysis of intracranial aneurysms Iserhardt-Bauer et al. [IBHT\02] identified important points that must be visited by the camera.
+These points are fixed for all videos and do not adapt to new datasets.
+In Mühler et al. [MBP06] scripts are used to describe the behavior of an animation for medical intervention planning.
 Even if the used script language is easy to learn, their approach is only usable for experienced developers.

-Nearly all the presented approaches target at the careful exploration of single datasets or the generation of single animations.
+Nearly all presented approaches target at the careful exploration of single datasets or the generation of single animations.
 In contrast, we aim at inexperienced users without any programming or visualization background, namely surgeons.
 For these users, it is essential to explore a lot of patient data in short time to come to a treatment decision.
 Therefore, we provide a technique for the reuse of visualizations and animations for a class of datasets.